walkawayy/TR1X/docs/tr1/GAMEFLOW.md

-# Gameflow specification
+# Game flow specification
-The gameflow in TR1X is fully configurable and contributes to removing several original hard-coded aspects of the game.
+The game flow in TR1X is fully configurable and contributes to removing several original hard-coded aspects of the game.
 This document describes each element available to edit.